viet34tqc/notebook/nginx.md

 Nginx is a server that

+- serve content directly when there is a request
+- Behave as reverse proxy
   - sits in front of server to hide the server's identity.
 Clients only interact with the reverse proxy and may not know about the real server
   - accepts a request from the client, forwards the request to web servers, and returns the results to the client as if the proxy server had processed the request.

 Nginx is used for: